THE GENEALOGY OF CHRIST

 As a rule, the Churches of God misidentify which of the New Testament genealogies pertains to Christ, and which pertains to His stepfather Joseph.

 Understanding the genealogy of Jesus Christ is a classic example of Pr 25:2 in action.
-This verse states "It is the glory of God to conceal things, but the glory of kings is to search things out" (RSV).
+This verse states, "It is the glory of God to conceal things, but the glory of kings is to search things out" (RSV).

-The last words recorded in the Old Testament are those of the edict of Cyrus, found at the very end of Chronicles.
+The last words recorded in the OT are those of the edict of Cyrus, found at the very end of Chronicles.
 This edict begins the fulfilment of the 70 Week Prophecy of Dan 9:24-27, which predicts the timing of the first coming of Christ.
-The NT commences at the 69 "week" stage of this prophecy, i.e. the begettal and birth of Christ, which is why His genealogy is recorded at the very beginning of Matthew's gospel.
+The NT commences at the 69 "week" stage of this prophecy, i.e. with the begettal and birth of Christ, which is why His genealogy is recorded at the very beginning of Matthew's gospel.

 Matthew 1:18 gives added weight to this interpretation.
 This verse states that there are three sets of 14 patriarchs in Christ's genealogy.
 However, when we add up the generations, we soon see that this is not the case in our current Bible translations.
 If, on the other hand, we identify Joseph as Mary's father rather than her husband, we see that the numbers in Matt 1:2-16 add up perfectly, giving us 14 generations from Abraham until David, 14 generations from Solomon until Jehoiachin, and 14 generations from Shealtiel until Christ.

 Some may object to there being a woman in this list of male ancestors.
 In the case of Jesus Christ, however, there is no alternative because He had no human father.
-In addition, the presence of a woman in Christ's genealogy is foreshadowed in Gen 3:15, where God, after Satan had deceived Eve, tells Satan "I will put enmity between you and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel".
+In addition, the presence of a woman in Christ's genealogy is foreshadowed in Gen 3:15, where God, after Satan has deceived Eve, tells Satan "I will put enmity between you and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel".

-Note also that the genealogy recorded by Matthew was meant to convince Jewish readers that Christ is a direct descendant of David.
+Note also that the genealogy recorded by Matthew was meant to convince Jewish readers that Christ was a direct descendant of David.
 If, however, this genealogy is that of Christ's stepfather Joseph, as is commonly taught, it would not prove Christ's ancestral link to David.

 On the other hand, Luke clearly states in Lk 3:23 that his genealogy is that of Christ's stepfather Joseph.
 As Matthew and Luke's genealogies vary significantly, they cannot both be Joseph's.
 The COG's commonly say that Luke's genealogy is that of Mary, but Mary is not even mentioned in his list, only in that of Matthew.

-With all the evidence presented here we see that there is ample proof for identifying Matthew's genealogy as that of Jesus Christ.
+From all the evidence presented here we see that there is ample proof for identifying Matthew's genealogy as that of Jesus Christ.